vplesko/OrbLang/docs/references/reference_orb_explicit.md

 ## `explicit name<id> ty<type> =type`

-Creates a new explicit type under the given name and returns the created type.
+Creates a new explicit type under the given name.
+Returns the created type.

 There must not be a function, macro, special form, type, or global symbol with the same.
 The name must not be one of `cn`, `*`, or `[]`.